facebookresearch/spot-sim2real/README.md

 Warning : This logger will cause motion blur as camera data is logged while the robot moves.
 Currently we do not support Spot-Record-Go protocol to log

 #### Log replay
-It is also possible to replay the logged data (essentially the camera streams that have been logged) using the following command :
+It is also possible to replay the logged data (essentially the camera streams that have been logged) using the following command:
 ```bash
 python -m spot_wrapper.data_logger --replay="<name_of_log_file>.pkl"
 ```